Operation Flashpoint: Red River

-Operation Flashpoint: Red River is a first-person shooter video game developed and published by Codemasters for Microsoft Windows, PlayStation 3 and Xbox 360.
-It is the sequel to the previous game Operation Flashpoint: Dragon Rising and the final game of the Operation Flashpoint series.
+Operation Flashpoint: Red River is a 2011 tactical shooter video game developed and published by Codemasters for Microsoft Windows, PlayStation 3 and Xbox 360.
+It is the sequel to Operation Flashpoint: Dragon Rising and the final game of the Operation Flashpoint series.

 Gameplay

 Operation Flashpoint: Red River is a tactical shooter.
 The player has the choice of playing the campaign co-operatively.
 However, the game does not feature competitive multiplayer.
 The game does not feature a mission editor or SDK.
 The player will be able to choose between four classes of Marines; rifleman, grenadier, scout, and automatic rifleman, each with their own weapons and abilities.
 The player will gain experience during gameplay, which can be used to unlock weapons, attachments and perks.
 For example, a scout could acquire an enhancement that will reduce the amount of bullet drop.
 The game's director Sion Lenton said "Operation Flashpoint: Red River is being built around four player co-op online play, complete with a strong narrative, new enemies and combat scenarios to deliver gameplay that immerses players in the reality of war like never before."
 The enemies will be able to kill the player with a single shot.
 The single player campaign will be divided into three distinct acts.

 The game uses a video camera style feedback in the game for the action.
 With shots near the player getting dirt in the players vision similar to a lens would, and damage scrambling the screen, along with losing stamina causes parts of the screen to scramble and freeze in some places until the player rests.